rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-10-12-yours-cheesy.md

 <img src="/img/blog/2015/yours-cheesy-stats.png" alt="We earned some decent GitHub credibility :)" width="600">
 <font color="grey"><small><i>We earned some decent GitHub credibility :)</i></small></font>

-Thanks also to Laura, who made herself  available for reviewing and merging our many front-end pull requests - and being enthousiastic about it as well.
+Thanks also to Laura, who made herself  available for reviewing and merging our many front-end pull requests - and being enthusiastic about it as well.
 And of course thanks to supervisors Lieke, who was able to fix two extra coaches on a crucial moment - thanks for your support, and Alexandra, who left a lasting impression on us with just two Skype sessions.

 And let’s not forget… the organization!
 The people who enabled all of us to experience this life-changing summer #wecanteven.